|

 Materials: Model rock, chicken wire,

-wire cutters, bowl of water, gloves (gets messy)
+wire cutters, bowl of water, gloves (gets messy).

-Instructions: using the chicken wire
+Standard Instructions: Using the chicken

-produce the shape of your hill.
-The chicken wire is used as a frame for the
+supporting structure).
+The chicken wire is used as a frame for the model

-sure you over lap each piece until all the wire is covered.
+over lap each piece until all the wire is covered.

 Decoration: Hornby suggest that before